Wal33D/DynamicBSTOptimizer/README.md

 ## 📜 License

-OptimalBinarySearchTree-C is open-sourced under the MIT License.
+DynamicBSTOptimizer-C is open-sourced under the MIT License.
 Dive into the LICENSE file for more details.

 ## 💖 Acknowledgments

 - A heartfelt thank you to all contributors and the computer science community for inspiring this educational tool.

-Embark on your journey to algorithmic brilliance with **OptimalBinarySearchTree-C**.
+Embark on your journey to algorithmic brilliance with **DynamicBSTOptimizer-C**.
 Happy coding!